One person is dead on scene after being hit by a train, per EPPD

-EL PASO, TX (KTSM) – El Paso Police say that one person is dead on the scene after a train vs. pedestrian collision at Franklin and El Paso Street.
-The notification came in at around 2:30 p.m.
-Saturday.
-No other information is available.
+EL PASO, TX (KTSM) – El Paso Police say that one person is dead on the scene after a train vs. pedestrian collision.

+It happened on Franklin and El Paso Street.
+The notification came in at around 2:30 p.m. on Saturday.
+No other information has been provided by police.

 For local and breaking news, sports, weather alerts, video and more, download the FREE KTSM 9 News App from the Apple App Store or the Google Play Store